Qon/combinassembly/README.md

 ______

-## An "assembly" language for Factorio combinators
+## An assembly language for Factorio combinators

-Write simple "assembly" code, get a blueprint for a combinator network that can execute the code in Factorio!
+Write simple assembly code, get a blueprint for a combinator network that can execute the code in Factorio!
 Combinassembly is not a general purpose HDL for generating arbitrary combinator networks, instead operations execute sequentially(ish).
 The assembler does not generate a binary for a CPU, each instruction is a combinator (or several) which computes the operation directly.

 Combinassembly has registers and memory which it writes to and reads from.
 Instead of wiring combinators to eachother directly, everything goes through memory/register instead.
 How much memory and how many registers available is configured with assembly directives in your combinassembly source code.